 The community development facilitator will not necessarily try to meet all of the community’s humanitarian needs.
 Rather, as he works to evangelize and disciple the people, he will also facilitate efforts to train the community to take responsibility for its own needs.

 For example, a medical worker would not only serve people’s medical needs, but also train them in hygiene and first aid.
 He could help the community develop its own healthcare system with trained staff.
-To ensure that the Gospel of the Kingdom, not community development, remains the priority, the community development facilitator will maintain accountability in his work with the rest of his team, the sending church, and ABT.
+Another way a community development facilitator might serve is to help the people identify the opportunity for and establish local savings groups.

 Any community development efforts should clearly serve the end goal of discipling and church planting.
 ABT will help to prepare and equip community development facilitators to that end.